yugabyte/yugabyte-db/docs/content/preview/explore/_index.md

    Replace the following:

-   - `<node_ip>` - IP address of the node in your YugabyteDB Anywhere universe.
+   - `<node_ip>` - The IP address of the node in your YugabyteDB Anywhere universe.
 You can find this information by navigating to **Universes > UniverseName >Nodes** in YugabyteDB Anywhere.

-   - `<dbname>` - the name of the database you are connecting to (the default is yugabyte).
+   - `<dbname>` - The name of the database you are connecting to (the default is yugabyte).

-   - `<dbuser>` and `<dbpassword>` - the user name and password for the YugabyteDB database.
+   - `<dbuser>` and `<dbpassword>` - The user name and password for the YugabyteDB database.

    - `<port>` - 5433.

-   - `<aws.regions.zones>` - the zones in your universe, comma-separated, in the format `cloud.region.zone`, to be used as topology keys for [topology-aware load balancing](../drivers-orms/smart-drivers/#topology-aware-connection-load-balancing).
+   - `<aws.regions.zones>` - The zones in your universe, comma-separated, in the format `cloud.region.zone`, to be used as topology keys for [topology-aware load balancing](../drivers-orms/smart-drivers/#topology-aware-connection-load-balancing).
 Node details are displayed in **Universes > UniverseName >Nodes**.
 For example, to add topology keys for a single-region multi-zone universe, you would enter the following:

      ```sh
      -Dspring.datasource.hikari.data-source-properties.topologyKeys=aws.us-east-1.us-east-1a,aws.us-east-1.us-east-1b,aws.us-east-1.us-east-1c